 Recurrent Convolutional Neural Networks

 In our final architecture, which is shown in Figure 3, we integrate 2D CNNs, 1-D CNNs and LSTM networks, which we refer to as a CNN/LSTM, to better exploit long-term dependencies.
 Note that the way that we handle data in CNN/LSTM is different from the CNN/MLP system presented in Figure 2.
-Drawing on a video classification analogy, input data is composed of frames distributed in time where each frame is an image of width (W) equal to the length of a feature vector, the height (H) equals the number of EEG channels, and the number of image channels (N) equals one.
-Then input data consists of T frames where T is equal to the window length multiplied by the number of samples per second.
+The input data is composed of frames distributed in time where for each frame W is the length of a feature vector, H is the number of EEG channels, and N = 1.
+The input data consists of T frames where T is equal to the window length multiplied by the number of samples per second.
 In our optimized system with a window duration of 21 seconds, the first 2D convolutional layer filters 210 frames (T = 21 × 10) of EEGs distributed in time with a size of 26 × 22 × 1 (W = 26, H = 22, N = 1) using 16 kernels of size 3 × 3 and with a stride of 1.
 The first 2D max pooling layer takes as input a vector which is 260 frames distributed in time with a size of 26 × 22 × 16 and applies a pooling size of 2 × 2.
-This process is repeated two times with two 2D convolutional layers with 32 and 64 kernels of size 3 × 3 respectively and two 2D max pooling layers with a pooling size 2 × 2.
+This process is repeated two times with two 2D convolutional layers with 32 and 64 kernels of size 3 × 3 respectively and two 2D max pooling layers with a 2 × 2 pooling size.